How to Register a Car Without a Title

 What goes wrong

-Bonded-title applications get rejected for three reasons in 2026: VIN mismatch between application and inspection, undisclosed liens that surface during the DMV title search, and appraisals that come in below NADA retail.
+Three things sink most bonded-title applications in 2026: a VIN that doesn't match between the application and the inspection, an undisclosed lien that surfaces during the DMV title search, and an appraisal that comes in under NADA retail.
 Always order the appraisal at retail value.
-If an unknown lien appears, the bonding company will not write the bond until the lien is released — meaning a duplicate-title request from the lienholder is the correct path.
+And if an unknown lien turns up, the bonding company won't write the bond until that lien is released, which means the right move is a duplicate-title request from the lienholder.

 Sources